Candy Lightner (Candace Lynne Lightner) founded Mothers Against Drunk Driving (MADD).

 Judges do it.
 Juries do it.
 District attorneys do it.
 So you’re dealing with a crime that is not considered a crime by society.
 In my case, I was the first victim to speak out in a public way and I was able to garner the attention of the media, and through the media, then the public.
 [Then] people began to look at it from a different perspective.
 Instead of looking at the criminal and thinking “There but for the grace of God go I,” what I hope to do is educate them so they would look at myself or other victims and say, “Hey, there but for the grace of God could go my child or my spouse.”2

 Lightner’s efforts led to President Reagan appointing a Blue Ribbon Commission on Drunk and Drugged Driving in 1982.
-Soon, over 400 drunk driving laws passed across the country.
+Soon, legislators passed over 400 drunk driving laws across the country.